nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_DEBUGGING.md

-# Wait, It Doesn't Work
+# Chpt 2: Debugging Practice
+#debugging

 When you start your web server for the new project and load it in the browser, you will immediately notice that there are syntax errors.